Köppen climate classification: Cfa: Humid subtropical climates

 These climates usually occur on the eastern coasts and eastern sides of continents, usually in the high 20s and 30s latitudes.
 Unlike the dry summer Mediterranean climates, humid subtropical climates have a warm and wet flow from the tropics that creates warm and moist conditions in the summer months.
 As such, summer (not winter as is the case in Mediterranean climates) is often the wettest season.

 The flow out of the subtropical highs and the summer monsoon creates a southerly flow from the tropics that brings warm and moist air to the lower east sides of continents.
 This flow is often what brings the frequent and strong but short-lived summer thundershowers so typical of the more southerly subtropical climates like the southeast United States, southern China, and Japan.

 Cfb: Oceanic climates

 Marine west coast climate

 Cfb climates usually occur in the higher middle latitudes on the western sides of continents; they are typically situated immediately poleward of the Mediterranean climates in the 40s and 50s latitudes.
 However, in southeast Australia, southeast South America, and extreme southern Africa this climate is found immediately poleward of temperate climates, on places near the coast and at a somewhat lower latitude.
-In western Europe, this climate occurs in coastal areas up to 68°N in Norway.

 These climates are dominated all year round by the polar front, leading to changeable, often overcast weather.
 Summers are mild due to cool ocean currents.
 Winters are milder than other climates in similar latitudes, but usually very cloudy, and frequently wet.
 Cfb climates are also encountered at high elevations in certain subtropical and tropical areas, where the climate would be that of a subtropical/tropical rainforest if not for the altitude.
 These climates are called "highlands".